team5735/SoftwareTrainingDocs/lessons/000_intro_to_software.md

 # INTRO TO SOFTWARE

 > This is less so a lesson and more of a presentation.
 The hope is to give this one in one of the first meetings, to give an overview of software.
-This presentation should take approx. 15-30 minutes.

 ## Opening